 Prerequisites: Accounting 2302 and Computer Information Systems 1470 or demonstrated competence approved by the instructor.
-This course is designed to provide students with an overview of microcomputer-based accounting systems for small businesses.
-Actual "hands-on" experience will be provided utilizing an integrated general ledger accounting package, including accounts receivable and accounts payable.
-In addition, various electronic spreadsheet applications and other topics will be covered.
+This course is designed to provide students with an overview microcomputer-based accounting systems for smallbusinesses.
+Actual "hands-on" experience will be provided utilizing an integrated general ledger accounting package, including accounts receivable and accounts In addition, various electronic spreadsheet applications and other topics will be covered.
 Laboratory fee.
 (2 Lec., 2 Lab.)

-ACCT 2372 Income Tax Accounting (3) (Last year's course prefix/number ACC 239)
+ACCT 2372 Income Tax Accounting(3)